Before you start reading

 As soon as users land on your website or app, they begin to actively interact with it.
 It is your job to easily convey what you do, why people should choose you over your competitors, and what next steps they should take.

 Take a look at the example of our homepage below.
 Even at first glance, It’s quite conspicuous that we do design.
 Since we are a service provider, the key call to action is “contact us”.
 Upon scrolling further, the information is logically structured to provide leads with everything they need to make a decision.

 On average, a user spends about 15 seconds on a website while looking for information.
 That means you have 15 seconds to capture someone’s attention and encourage him or her to keep investigating.
 You can read more on this critical timeframe in an article by quicksprout.

 Through this article, we’ve established how typographic hierarchy is a system of relationships among text elements on a page.
 The hierarchical system implies inequality among these elements.
 The more important the element, the more effort should you put into emphasizing and differentiating them.
-You can do that through changing the size, weight, color, contrast, case, position and alignment.
+You can do that by changing the size, weight, color, contrast, case, position, and alignment.